davidgundry/MathsForCS/_course/graph-theory/graphs.md

 ---

-## Graphs in Python
+## Graphs in Java

-There is no inbuilt implementation of a graph in Python.
+There is no inbuilt implementation of a graph in Java.
 There is too much variation in how you might want to use a graph for that to be useful.
-So you will need to make your own.
-I will show one way of implementing a graph below.
+So you need to make your own to suit your specific purposes.

-We will need two classes: `Node` and `Edge`.
-The `Node` class represents a vertex in the graph.
-Each `Node` has an array (or Set if you prefer) of `Edges`.
-Each `Edge` stores two `Node`s.

-...

 ---

+<script src="https://cdnjs.cloudflare.com/ajax/libs/cytoscape/3.16.2/cytoscape.min.js" integrity="sha512-90CUvhfbtRMgSr2cvzgYyGchUg2CtOHMavYdm03huN42UAjWtKhHBsQ+H7K4KGJ4MeS0P9FiZZwC7lxnIl6isg==" crossorigin="anonymous"></script>

 ## Questions